RULE 16. PRETRIAL CONFERENCES, SCHEDULING, MANAGEMENT

 formulate a trial plan, including a plan to facilitate the admission of evidence.
 The

-and must be attended by at least one attorney who will conduct the trial for each party and
+circumstances, and must be attended by at least one attorney who will conduct the trial for

-for trial, including a program for facilitating the admission of evidence.
-The conference must
+formulate a plan for trial, including a program for facilitating the admission of evidence.
+The

 taken.
 This order controls the subsequent course of the action unless modified by a

 subsequent order.
 The court may modify the order following issued after a final pretrial

 conference may be modified only to prevent manifest injustice.

 (1) In General.
 On motion or on its own, the court may issue any just orders, including

 If (i) if a party or party's its attorney: